 Erin Seekamp Named Goodnight Distinguished Professor of Coastal Resilience and Sustainability

-NC State’s College of Natural Resources, along with the Office of University Interdisciplinary Programs, is pleased to announce that Dr. Erin Seekamp, a professor of parks, recreation and tourism management and an extension tourism specialist in the College of Natural Resources, has been appointed Goodnight Distinguished Professor of Coastal Resilience and Sustainability, and director of the Coastal Resilience and Sustainability Initiative (CRSI).
-The appointment is effective August 16.
+NC State’s College of Natural Resources, along with the Office of University Interdisciplinary Programs, announced that Erin Seekamp, a professor of parks, recreation and tourism management and an extension tourism specialist in the College of Natural Resources, has been appointed Goodnight Distinguished Professor of Coastal Resilience and Sustainability.
+Beginning in August, she will also serve as the director of the Coastal Resilience and Sustainability Initiative (CRSI).

 “We are excited that Dr. Seekamp has been selected for this much deserved honor.
-Her appointment speaks volumes to her outstanding work in the human dimensions of coastal resilience and sustainability sciences, and is a great boost for the future of NC State’s leadership in the field,” College of Natural Resources Dean Myron Floyd said.
+Her appointment speaks volumes to her outstanding work in the human dimensions of coastal resilience and sustainability sciences, and is a great boost for the future of NC State’s leadership in the field,” said Myron Floyd, dean of the College of Natural Resources.

 Seekamp’s research specialties include partnerships, decision-making and capacity building focused on climate adaptation planning, community-based conservation and conservation behaviors.
 Her projects have helped coastal communities become more climate ready, especially those dependent on natural resources and tourism to thrive.
 She has worked extensively with the National Park Service, and is currently involved in a project to develop a planning and decision support tool to help the NPS and partners prioritize archeological sites for climate adaptation treatments.